hacspec/book/src/std/seq.md

 ### Ownage

-Some mehtods have two versions: an `owned` and a non-`owned` version, depending on whether the `self` argument is consumed or not by the method.
+Some methods have two versions: an `owned` and a non-`owned` version, depending on whether the `self` argument is consumed or not by the method.
 This distinction is useful to avoid unnecessary copies and thus be more performant.